88ngreen88/Absenteeism_Categorization_Model/README.md

 # Importing Data and Data Processing

-After importing the python libraries, I started importing data sets that will eventually become my final dataframe.
+I began this project by importing data sets that will eventually become my final dataframe.
 For each data set I decided to only use data from the 2020-2021 and 2021-2022 school years because I wanted to use data that was collected after the onset of the 2020 COVID-19 pandemic.
-I only wanted to use post COVID data because that is when Chronic Absenteeism really began to increase.
-The first data set that I imported was demographic data from the DOE which included key data on class size, race/ethnicity, poverty rates, and rates of students with disabilities

-The second data set I decided to import was the DOE dataset on school attendance.
-For this data sets, I only included rows that had data for "all grades" because grade level data was already included in the df_demo.
-I also dropped unneccessary columns and dropped 's' values in the '% Chronically Absent' column.
-The s value is a place holder for schools that were too small to have their data displayed.
+All the data was retrieved from the Open Data NYC or the DOE’s Website.
+I used features from the following data sets to create my final data frame:

+1. DOE Demographic Data
+2. Attendance Data
+3. Guidance Counselor and Social Worker school Data
+4. Indoor/outdoor space in NYC public Schools
+5. Graduation Rates
+6. Family Survey Data
+7. Teacher Survey Data

-# Combining Data
+# Visualizing Data

-Now that I have my two main datasets I decided to combine the dataset together and begin to perfrom some Data EDA

-Now that my two data sets are merged together, I wanted to look at the distribution of my target feature ('% Chronically Absent').
+After combining all my data together, I wanted to look at the distribution of my target feature ('% Chronically Absent').
 Looking at the histogram below, we can see that their is a large range of values for rate of chronic absenteeism in New York City Schools.
 This shows me that chronic absenteeism does not impact every school equally in New York City.

 ![download](https://user-images.githubusercontent.com/115309980/224388633-92a438a7-5625-4a34-aca9-215a2a74de8c.png)

-The histogram above is a good start for visualizing my data, but I want to create a few more graphs in order to better understand my data.
-This will be a good time to get more information on our data frame.
-Looking at the information table of my data frame, it looks like we do not have any Null values.
-Good News!

-I am also noticing that columns like # poverty and % poverty have a good chance of being multi-colinear.
-I need to explore this more through a heatmap.

-In addition, feature values like '% chronically absent', '% poverty', and 'Economic Need Index' are all listed as object when they should be float data types.

-# Combined Data EDA

 In order to understand my data a bit better, I first want to see how chronic absenteeism has changed over time in NYC.
 Below I made a graph look at average rate of chronic absenteeism per year in nyc.
 Based on the graph below, we can see that Chronic absenteeism has really increased since the onset of the pandemic!

 ![download-7](https://user-images.githubusercontent.com/115309980/224388812-5fba2ab9-c25c-45ed-beff-d5a0cde634c3.png)

-Now that we understanding when chronic absenteeism began to spike, we can drop rows that are in a year before 2020.
-Below I am dropping all rows that are not from the 2020-21 and 2021-22 school year.
-I am also changing the year from 2020-2021 to 2021 and 2021-22 to 2022.

 Next I want to see how chronic absenteeism changes with race in NYC schools

 ![download-8](https://user-images.githubusercontent.com/115309980/224388999-9a3e2374-0db8-41f7-b625-64c9cfa33f6e.png)

-Looking above, we can see that at the percentage of black and hispanic students increase at a school, so does the rate of chronic absenteeism.
+Looking above, we can see that as the percentage of black and hispanic students increased at a school, so does the rate of chronic absenteeism.
 I also want to see have the rate of poverty at a school impacts absenteeism.

 ![download-9](https://user-images.githubusercontent.com/115309980/224389104-efe84153-49bf-477e-a5eb-f389a38c38f2.png)